About me: Creative, Techie, Healthy, and 100% truly me .

 Adventures in the WAN

 INSNet/EDEX, our ISP soon recruited me.
 First off, I installed email accounts, soon moving onto DNS records and then, finally, leased lines.
 I learned UNIX and the shell, CISCO and TCP/IP routing and all sorts of fun stuff like HTML, CSS, some Perl and PHP and etc. It amazes me to remember the first time someone talked about “Google”, or blogs, or Youtube!
+We were acquired by Cable & Wireless and the transition was terrible.
+I worked 80-hour weeks, carried an on-call pager, and burned out.

 Moving up the ladder with jobs at Pilot Network Services (R.I.P.) and then DIGEX/Worldcom, I took on Sun Certification and became a CCNA.
-The Dot-com bust burned me out, and also my mum died, and it wasn’t a happy time for me.
-I became a therapist, studying massage, nutrition and yoga.
-I am super chill, happy inside, with a clear mind and healthy body.
-This was my long sabbatical and healing.
-We all know, now, that humans need to be whole within in order to function well in work, society and at home.
+The Dot-com bust burned me out, and also my mum died, and 2001-2003 wasn’t a happy time for me.

 Back on the Code Again